Hermeian haloes: extreme objects with two interactions in the past: Results

 \subsection{Hermeian halo population}

-This section reports results on the general properties of the Hermeian population that was found in the ESMDPL simulation, their targets, and large-scale environment in which Hermeians occur.
-Note that all comparisons are done at z = 0 only.
+In this section we report on the general properties of the Hermeian population that was found in the ESMDPL simulation, their targets, and the large-scale environment in which Hermeians occur.
+Note that all comparisons are carried out at z = 0 only.